The sea ice in northern Labrador is thinning — fast. Here's why the Inuit are worried | CBC News

 "You wouldn't know it [wasn't] October with the rain storms we had on the go," Andersen said.

-The unusual wet spell was the latest climate curve ball in a winter full of them along Labrador's north coast, which is warming at a quicker pace than most places in the world — and forcing changes in life as people in its communities know it.
+The unusual wet spell was the latest climate curveball in a winter full of them along Labrador's north coast, which is warming at a quicker pace than most places in the world — and forcing changes in life as people in its communities know it.

 During one standout storm at the end of January, tides and sea swells combined to batter and break the fragile ice about 100 metres from the town's harbour.